giuseppeporcelli/smlambdaworkshop/automating/README.md

 First of all, we need to upload two key files into our S3 bucket **_smlambda-workshop-[your-initials]_**.

-1. Download these three files from our repository:
+1. Download these two files from our repository:

 ```
 # This is an empty.zip file that is necessary for AWS CodePipeline to use S3 as a source repository.
 For the way we approached the creation of our Lambda function, this is an empty file zip.